Moldova: Russia

 A document written in 2021 by the Russia's FSB's Directorate for Cross-Border Cooperation, titled "Strategic objectives of the Russian Federation in the Republic of Moldova" sets out a 10-year plan to destabilise Moldova, using energy blackmail, and political/elite sources in Moldova that are favourable to Russia and the Orthodox Church.
 Russia denies any such plan.

 Religious leaders play a role in shaping foreign policy.
 Since the fall of the Soviet Union, the Russian Government has frequently used its connections with the Russian Orthodox Church to block and stymie the integration of former Soviet states like Moldova into the West.

 In February 2023, Russia canceled a 2012 decree underpinning Moldova's sovereignty.
 In May 2023, the Moldovan government announced the immediate suspension of its participation in the Commonwealth of Independent States and its intentions to ultimately withdraw from the organisation entirely.
 In July 2023, Moldova passed legislation removing it from membership in the CIS Interparliamentary Assembly.
+On 8 April 2026, president Sandu promulgated the laws denouncing the Belovezha Accords, the Alma-Ata Protocol and the CIS Charter.
+These three are the founding agreements of the CIS, which established Moldova's status as a member of the organization.

 On 25 July 2023, the Moldovan government summoned the Russian ambassador Oleg Vasnetsov to Moldova after media reports of alleged spying devices on the rooftop of their embassy in Chişinău.
 On 26 July 2023, the Moldovan government expelled 45 Russian diplomats and embassy staff due to "hostile actions" intended to destabilise the Republic of Moldova, according to Foreign Minister Nicu Popescu.
 On 30 July, the Russian embassy announced that it would suspend consular appointments "for technical reasons".

 The Moldovan Security and Intelligence Service (SIS) also ended all partnership agreements with Russia's FSB after sending official notifications to the authorities in Moscow.
-On September 2025, an investigation article by the BBC, revealed a secret Russian-backed network trying to disrupt the election in Moldova schedueled to 28 September.
+In September 2025, an investigation article by the BBC, revealed a secret Russian-backed network trying to disrupt the election in Moldova scheduled to 28 September.
 According to the BBC, sanctioned Russian groups recruited operatives on Telegram, then trained them to spread fake news.
 They posted pro-Russian content, attacked the pro-EU ruling party, and ran fake polls to question the results.
 The investigation linked the operation to fugitive oligarch Ilan Shor and the banned NGO Evrazia, noting that its content reached millions on TikTok and Facebook.
 Recruits used ChatGPT to create false content after filming opposition supporters.
 The investigation claims the funding comes from Moscow and is part of wider Kremlin efforts to destabillize Moldova.